quynhddang/SQL-Case-Studies/CS #5- Data Mart/README.md

 | 2018          | 8            | 97.71             | 2.29               |
 | 2018          | 9            | 97.68             | 2.32               |

 - Only results from 2018 are displayed.
-The results includes the percentage of sales for each month until 2020.
+The results includes the percentage of sales for each month from 2018, 2019, and 2020.

 **7. What is the percentage of sales by demographic for each year in the dataset?**